 On Wednesday, to celebrate, I made these margaritas for my friends Alissa and Jordan.
 I poured the margaritas into their glasses and awaited their reactions.
 Their eyes lit up on first sip, and each proclaimed, “No really, this is the best margarita I’ve ever had!”
 It was just what I wanted to hear.

-I really couldn’t be more delighted to be featured on A Cup of Jo, one of my all-time favorite lifestyle/design blogs.
-Joanna and Shoko, thank you ten times over!
+I really couldn’t be more delighted to be featured on A Cup of Jo.
+Thank you, Joanna and Shoko!
 I wish you all a wonderful weekend with many margaritas.

 - Prep Time: 5 minutes